Absorbing/laravel-flatmodel-csv/README.md

 Writable models can be modified and saved back to the file using `flush()` or `save()` if `$autoFlush` is disabled by using `false`.

+> [!WARNING]
+> Models in stream mode cannot be written back to the file and are read-only.

 ```php
 $model = new CsvModel;